syrkis/miiii/paper/main.typ

 Indeed, the increasing prevalence of DL can be understood as a transition from symbolic to sub-symbolic algorithms: the gradual subsuming of computational tasks.
 Precursors to modern DL methods learned how to weigh human-designed features @shannon1950, with later works learning to create features from data to then weigh @tesauro1993, @silver2017—in combination with tree search strategies, in the case of games @browne2012.
 Recent DL work has even eliminated tree search, mapping directly from observation space to action space @ruoss2024.
 Pure DL methods are thus increasingly prevalent, but almost equally inscrutable, with recent works still attempting to define what interpretability even means in the DL context @lipton2018.
 Given the breadth @cybenko1989 of tasks that DL models can be (and are) trained to solve—along with their sub-symbolic nature—it is, however, hardly a surprise that their interpretation remains difficult.

 Mathematically, DL refers to a set of methods that combine linear maps (matrix multiplications) with non-linearities (activation functions).
 Formally, all the potential numerical values of a given model's weights $W$ can be thought of as a hypothesis space $cal(H)$.
 Often, $cal(H)$ is determined by human decisions (number of layers, kinds of layers, sizes of layers, etc.). $cal(H)$ is then navigated using some optimization heuristic, such as gradient descent, in hope of finding a $W$ that "performs well" (i.e., successfully minimizes some loss $cal(L)$ computed by a differentiable function) on whatever training data we have.
-This vast hypothesis space, while enabling impressive performance and the solving of relatively exotic#footnote[Try manually writing a Haskell function that classifies dogs and cats.] tasks, makes it challenging to understand how any particular solution actually works.
+This vast hypothesis space, while enabling impressive performance and the solving of relatively exotic#footnote[Try manually writing a function in a language of your choice that classifies dogs and cats.] tasks, makes it challenging to understand how any particular solution actually works.

 The ways in which a given model can minimize $cal(L)$ can be placed on a continuum: on one side, we have overfitting (remembering the training data, or functioning as an archive akin to lossy and even lossless compression), and on the other, we have generalizing (learning the rules that govern the relationship between input and output, or functioning as an algorithm).